The Handshake

 If the negotiation is not successful, your browser lets you know by showing an error or warning.

-If an agreement is reached, your browser is happy to display a green padlock on the address bar.
+If an agreement is reached, your browser is happy to display a padlock on the address bar.

 This process, the negotiation between a browser and a server, is called 'the handshake'.